-It’s my firm belief that we should be just as concerned about teaching our children about feelings (the full range of them) as we are about teaching them literacy & numeracy skills.
+Teaching our children about feelings (the full range of them) is just as important as teaching them literacy & numeracy skills (If not more so!).

 Emotional literacy is the phrase that is used when talking about an individual’s ability to recognise, understand, and appropriately express feelings.
 The ability to label feelings is a developmental skill that is learned through experience; we’re not born with the ability.
 Just as early literacy skills are the basic building blocks for reading and writing; emotional literacy is the foundation you give your child to understand the world of feelings.